mmacklin/tinsel/README.md

 Tinsel
 ======

 A lightweight CPU/GPU path tracer focusing on speed and simplicity.
-It offers a single flexible BSDF model based on Disney's physically principled BRDF extended to specular transmission / subsurface scattering.
-Tinsel was originally designed for rendering out physics based animations and supports batch rendering directly to movie files.
+It offers a single flexible BSDF based on Disney's physically principled BRDF extended to specular transmission / subsurface scattering.

 Features
 --------